Why is the AMP in Natural Resources a good choice for you?

 - Students meet with Carolyn Goodwin Kueffner (Graduate Program Student Services Specialist) to chat and get the remaining Graduate Program Director signature on the permission form.

-- Students submit application with the signed permission form to the Graduate College through the standard UVM graduate application process.
+- Students submit application with a signed UVM AMP permission form to the Graduate College through the standard UVM graduate application process.

 What We Consider